St Edmund's College, Canberra

-St Edmund's College, Canberra is an independent Catholic primary and secondary school for boys, located in Griffith, a suburb of Canberra, in the Australian Capital Territory (ACT), Australia.
+St Edmund's College, Canberra is an independent Catholic primary and secondary school for boys, in Griffith, a suburb of Canberra, in the Australian Capital Territory (ACT), Australia.

 The college was established in 1954 by the Christian Brothers as St Edmund's War Memorial College.
-It was opened to meet the demand for a Catholic education school in the region and was the first Catholic secondary boys' college established in the ACT.
+It was opened to meet the demand for a Catholic education school in the region and was the first Catholic secondary boys' college established in the Australian Capital Territory.
 St Edmund's College practises in the tradition of Edmund Ignatius Rice.
-The current principal of the college is Tim Cleary.
+The principal of the college is John Couani (interim).

 Students are placed into houses for sporting and other events.
 The current houses and colours are: Clancy (yellow), Treacy (dark blue), O'Brien (white), Haydon (red), Mulrooney (sky blue) and Rice (green).

 History

 St Edmund's War Memorial College opened in 1954 as a Christian Brothers school in response to the needs of Catholic parents of the region.
 St Edmund's was the first Catholic secondary boys' college established in Canberra.